 - Practicing relaxation methods before sleeping, such as deep breathing or taking a warm bath

-- Writing brief descriptions of your nightmares in a log or journal (during the day – not before bed)
+- Writing brief descriptions of your nightmares in a log or journal (during the day, not before bed)

-- Rewriting the description of the nightmare, but changing details throughout
+- Writing brief descriptions of the nightmare, but changing details throughout

 - Avoiding exercise, strenuous activity, and planning the next day’s activities just before bed